Vouch

 You may withdraw your staked funds at any time by unvouching.

-You cannot modify the amount staked in a vouch without withdrawing the entire vouch.
+You may also decrease the amount staked in an existing vouch without withdrawing it entirely.

 When unvouching, you're given the option to mark the unvouch as "healthy" or "unhealthy" to signal to the network if the vouch ended on poor terms.